SKILL.md Specification

 Required Fields

 Section titled “Required Fields”The unique identifier for the skill within its tap.
-Must be lowercase alphanumeric with hyphens.

 name: commit-helper- Type: